E15 Laboratory 5

 top window bar it should say "CCS Edit."
 If not, there should be a

-"CCS Edit" button at the upper left of the window, or you can go to
+"CCS Edit" button at the upper right of the window, or you can go to

 Window→Open Perspective→CCS Edit.